pnv28/grdflo-microcontroller/DOCUMENTATION.md

 All `stat/` payloads are small fixed-shape JSON strings built directly with `snprintf` — there is no JSON library dependency.

+**QoS choice.** All three publishers (`statHealth`, `statState`, `statAck`) call `mqttPublish(..., QoS=1, ...)`.
+QoS 1 is "at least once"; duplicates may arrive on the subscriber side but the broker will not silently drop.
+Given the payloads are idempotent JSON snapshots or acks tagged with the original topic, the cloud subscriber can dedup cheaply, and we save the round trips that QoS 2's PUBREC/PUBREL handshake would otherwise add.
+The boot-announce on `stat/<dev>/onoff` and the LWT (broker-side) are the only QoS 2 publishes — they're presence beacons, where double-publishing or out-of-order delivery would meaningfully muddy the cloud's view of device state.

 **Retain choices.** `stat/<dev>/health` and `stat/<dev>/state` are
 published with `retain=1` so a dashboard subscribing mid-stream immediately sees the latest snapshot without waiting for the next